What is the purpose of this study?

 Who is eligible to take part in this study?

-You may be able to take part in this study if you are 18 to 70 years old and have neck pain or neck-related arm pain.
-You will complete research forms and have an exam by our study doctor to make sure you can take part in this study.
+You may qualify for this study if you are 21 – 64 years old and you have had low back pain for at least 3 months.
+You will be asked to complete research forms and have an exam by our study doctor to make sure you can take part in this study.

 How long will I be in this study?